TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 Both the *speed* (voltage) and the *amount* (current) of water *together* determine the total amount of water (energy) delivered.

-This also explains the *minimum voltage* required to pass a *resistance*: if there is a *bottleneck* (resistor, load, paddle wheel) in the pipework, *more pressure* (voltage) is needed to drive water through it or move the load/paddle wheel.
+This also explains the *minimum voltage* required to pass a *resistance*: if there is a *bottleneck* (resistor, load, paddle wheel) in the pipework, *more pressure* (voltage) is needed to drive water through it or overcome the initial resistance of the load/paddle wheel.
 If the *bottleneck* is severe (heavy paddle wheel, high resistance) and the pressure is *low* (low voltage), no water flows at all (the paddle wheel won't move even a bit).
 A *minimum pressure* (minimum voltage) is required for any given resistance.

 ## Breakdown and Forward Voltage